Best Ground Coffee in the UK: 9 Great Tasting Brands

-So why buy pre-ground?
+So why buy ground coffee?
 It comes down to the grinder.
 Most roasters have access to top-of-the-line burr grinders, as opposed to the cheap blade grinders many home brewers use.

 And experts agree that the best pre-ground coffee from a burr grinder is superior to freshly ground beans from a blade grinder.

 If you buy pre-ground coffee, follow a few rules to keep it as fresh as possible.
 Store coffee in an airtight container in a dark, dry cupboard, and don’t keep it in the fridge or freezer.
 Buy smaller quantities at a time, and look for roasters that grind fresh to order.

 If you do have a burr grinder and would prefer to buy whole beans, check out our list of the best coffee beans.

 There are two commercially grown coffee varietals, arabica and robusta, each with unique characteristics (2).

 Long regarded as the higher-end bean, arabicas make up about three-quarters of current commercial crops.
 They tend to have a more pronounced acidity and a sweeter, softer taste, with tones of sugar, fruit, and berries.